-6 I take it that 'Father God' and 'Sovereign Jesus Christ' act here as proper nouns.
+6 I take it that "Father God" and "Sovereign Jesus Christ" act here as proper nouns.
+Perhaps 5% of the Greek manuscripts omit "Sovereign" (as in NIV, NASB, LB, TEV, etc.).

-When was this?
-We know that Luke and Aristarchus were with Paul on the boat that took him to Rome; he isn't mentioned, but might Titus have been there too?
+7 When was this?
+We know that Luke and Aristarchus were with Paul on the boat that took him to Rome; he is not mentioned, but might Titus have been there too?
 And when the boat stopped at Fair Havens, Crete, Paul may have sent Titus ashore.
+(Paul already knew that he would suffer shipwreck.)

 8 I take it that Paul is speaking of a quality, a kind of person.
-Many men have only one wife, but have wandering eyes-they would not quality.
+Many men have only one wife, but have wandering eyes-they would not qualify.